VolodymyrDubel/hello-world/README.md

 Front-end

 Hello!
 It's time to learn Front-end.
-And i think i'm ready.
+And i ready for it.